James Altman

 James F. Altman is an American Catholic priest of the Diocese of La Crosse who received attention in 2020 after appearing in a viral YouTube video denouncing Catholics who support the Democratic Party.
-After a dispute over his comments with Bishop William P. Callahan, Altman was later prohibited from celebrating Mass publicly in 2021.
+After a subsequent dispute over his comments with his bishop, Altman has been banned by the Church from celebrating Mass or presenting himself as a priest publicly since 2021.

-Biography
+Early career

-Altman worked as an attorney in family law before entering seminary at the Pontifical College of The Josephinum in 2004 and later transferring to the University of Saint Mary of the Lake and being ordained a priest by Jerome E. Listecki on June 28, 2008.
+Altman worked as an attorney in family law before entering seminary at the Pontifical College Josephinum in 2004 and later transferring to the University of Saint Mary of the Lake and being ordained a priest by Jerome Listecki on June 28, 2008.
 He was assigned to St. Peter and Paul Parish in Wisconsin Rapids, Wisconsin from 2010 to 2017, before being transferred to St. James The Less Parish in La Crosse, Wisconsin.
 While he was assigned to St. Peter and Paul, cemetery upkeep went into decline, as the cemetery soon found itself in debt.

+Election videos

 In August 2020, in the months before the 2020 United States presidential election, Altman gained attention after appearing in a viral YouTube video.
 In the video, Altman stated that "You cannot be Catholic and be a Democrat", due to the party's support of legal access to abortion.
 He encouraged Catholic Democrats to "repent of your support of that party and its platform or face the fires of hell...There will be 60 million aborted babies standing at the gates of heaven barring your Democrat entrance."
 Altman also criticized vaccination efforts and restrictions on church gatherings related to COVID-19, and the DACA immigration program, and referred to climate change as a "hoax".
 Additionally, Altman in a homily justified and minimized the effects of lynching, saying that among top three reasons for lynching was due to the victims being perpetrators of crimes like rape or murder, despite prominent cases like Emmett Till.

-Altman's initial comments regarding Democratic voters were praised by Bishop Joseph Strickland of the Diocese of Tyler, Texas, who endorsed his message.
+Altman's initial comments regarding Democratic voters were praised by then-Bishop Joseph Strickland of the Diocese of Tyler, Texas (Strickland was subsequently removed from his role of bishop by the Pope).
 Father Dwight D. Longenecker also defended Altman from criticism.
 Altman was criticized by Father James Martin who said he helped contribute to the January 6 United States Capitol attack.
 Martin's comments were in turn criticized by Bishop Richard Stika of Knoxville.

-In September 2020, Altman's superior, Bishop William P. Callahan stated that he would apply the "Gospel principles to the correction of Altman."
+In September 2020, Altman's superior, Bishop William Callahan stated that he would apply the "Gospel principles to the correction of Altman."